afitterling/budget-cognito-dev/README.md

 # A Versatile AWS Cognito Identity Pool in SST

-A minimal Cognito Identity Pool setup in SST — useful when you just want to share the same identity across several stacks or apps.
+A Cognito Identity Pool setup in SST — useful when you just want to share the same identity across several stacks or apps.
 To use in your consumer / api / client:

+For threat modeling, everything has to be protected.
+The idea here is to split the idendity pool from any consumer.
+Follow does an example on how to integrate into your API / Client with AWS SSM Parameter.

 ```JS
     const prefix = `/identity/identity-pool-budget/${$app.stage}`;